KhurrumA/Group-Project/README.md

    git add .

 2. **Commit your changes:**
-   git commit -m "Brief description of the changes that you made"
+   git commit -m "Brief description about the changes that you made"

 3. **Push the changes to the main branch:**
    # Push to main branch